Astrophysical Implications of Eccentricity in Gravitational Waves from Neutron Star-Black Hole Binaries

 \section{Abstract}

 The gravitational-wave signal from the neutron star-black hole (NSBH) merger GW200105 is consistent with this binary having significant orbital eccentricity close to merger.
-This raises the question of how an eccentric NSBH might form.
-Compact object binaries that form via isolated binary star evolution should radiate away any orbital eccentricity long before their gravitational-wave signal enters the sensitive frequency range of the LIGO-Virgo-KAGRA detector network.
+This raises the question of how eccentric NSBHs form.
+Compact binaries that evolve in isolation radiate away any orbital eccentricity long before their gravitational-wave signal enters the sensitive frequency range of the LIGO-Virgo-KAGRA detector network.
 Meanwhile, dynamical environments---which can be conducive to mergers on eccentric orbits---produce very few NSBHs.
 Here, we focus on a formation channel that efficiently produces NSBHs with both misaligned spins and significant eccentricity close to merger: isolated field triples.
 We estimate the minimum measurable eccentricity of NSBHs at $10$~Hz orbit-averaged gravitational-wave frequency, $e_{\mathrm{min},10}$, finding that for GW200105, GW200115, and GW230529-like systems, $e_{\mathrm{min},10}$ is $\mathcal{O}(0.01)$.
-For a GW190814-like unequal-mass binary with significant higher-order mode content, $e_{\mathrm{min},10} = 0.003$; this is an order of magnitude lower than when higher-order modes are not present.
-For dominant-mode signals from eccentric binaries with $m_2=1.5$~M$_\odot$ and a range of total masses from $3\,{\rm M_\odot} \leq M \leq50\,\rm M_\odot$, we find $0.008 \leq e_{\mathrm{min},10} \leq 0.022$.
+For a GW190814-like unequal-mass binary with significant higher-order mode content, $e_{\mathrm{min},10} = 0.003$; this is an order of magnitude lower than when higher modes are not present.
+For dominant-mode signals from binaries with $m_2=1.5$~M$_\odot$ and total masses from $3\,{\rm M_\odot} \leq M \leq50\,\rm M_\odot$, we find $0.008 \leq e_{\mathrm{min},10} \leq 0.022$.
 The relationship between $M$ and $e_{\mathrm{min},10}$ is linear when the binaries are non-spinning.
 When the binaries are maximally spin-precessing, $e_{\mathrm{min},10}$ decreases as mass ratio becomes more unequal.
-We estimate the sensitivity of a quasi-circular templated search to a population of NSBH mergers from field triples, finding that we recover only $27\%$ of our simulated population.
-Finally, we show that if $\sim\nicefrac{1}{3}$ of present NSBH detections are measurably eccentric, then all of them are consistent with an isolated field triple origin.
+We estimate the sensitivity of a quasi-circular aligned-spin templated search to NSBH mergers from field triples, finding that we recover only $46\%$ of systems that would have been detected with a search containing the full physics of the injected population.
+Finally, we show that if $\sim\nicefrac{1}{3}$ of present NSBH detections are measurably eccentric, then $\geq40\%$ are consistent with an isolated field triple origin.